Coronavirus: 14 more deaths as list of essential workers published by the Government

 The HSE is now working to identify any contacts the patients may have had had contact with them in the past fortnight.

-Chief Medical Officer Dr Tony Holohasaid; “Today, we have our highest recorded number of deaths so far.
+Chief Medical Officer Dr Tony Holohan said; “Today, we have our highest recorded number of deaths so far.
 Our condolences are with the family and friends of all patients who have died as a result of COVID-19.”

 The groups are being led by chaired and cooordinated by each local authority chief executive and will include the HSE, the council, An Post, Community Welfare Service, the Garda, other State organisations and charities.